[PHOTO COURTESY OF FLYINGTEAPOT.HAAN.COM]

 The Constitution further outlaws the appropriation of state property for religious purposes, and the promulgation of any religion.
 This banner directly violates both provisions.

-In Allegheny v.
-ACLU, the U.S. Supreme Court held that a public entity’s display of Christian and Jewish symbols was “the very kind of double establishment that the First Amendment was designed to outlaw.”
+In Allegheny vs. ACLU, one U.S. Supreme Court Justice said that a public entity’s display of Christian and Jewish symbols was “the very kind of double establishment that the First Amendment was designed to outlaw.”

 In “Insights for a Diverse Campus Community,” Winter 2006 (Volume III, Issue 4), SCSU celebrated the religious symbolism of the then-new banner: “The black-and-white ‘Coexist’ message is spelled out on the banner beginning with the half-moon symbol for Islam forming the ‘C,’ the Star of David symbol of Judaism in the center of the word, and the cross symbol for Christianity forming the ‘T’ which ends the word and completes the imagery.”